- Why are the ice cubes clumping together in the ice bin?

 Steps to Verify Issue:

-If ice is not used regularly, it will fuse together; this is considered normal operation.
+If ice is not used regularly, it will fuse together; this is considered normal.
 You may need to discard the ice and allow ice to replenish.

 - Check the freezer temperature.